Brooke Foss Westcott (1825-1901)

 Supported by his friends Lightfoot and Fenton Hort, he threw himself into the new work with amazing energy.
 Westcott played a leading part in raising the standard of theological study in the University.
 He reformed the regulations for degrees in divinity and was responsible for the formation and first revision of the new theology tripos.
 He planned lectures and organised the new Divinity School and Library.
 He promoted mission and set up the Cambridge mission to Delhi.

-Lightfoot was appointed bishop of Durham of Durham in 1879.
+Lightfoot was appointed bishop of Durham in 1879.
 A couple of years later, Westcott and his colleague Hort, published an edition of the New Testament in Greek.
 This was the result of nearly thirty years ceaseless labour and is believed to be the most significant critical edition ever produced by British scholars.

-Under Westcott’s leadership a group Cambridge academics set up the Cambridge Clergy Training School to train men who wanted to remain close to the University rather than studying elsewhere.
+Under Westcott’s leadership a group of Cambridge academics set up the Cambridge Clergy Training School to train men who wanted to remain close to the University rather than studying elsewhere.
 Eighteen years later, he opened the buildings of the School in Jesus Lane.

 The change of work and surroundings could hardly have been greater.
 But he gained new strength from his sudden immersion in the administration of a northern diocese.
 He took a practical interest in the Durham mining industry and the shipping industries of Sunderland and Gateshead.
 In 1892 he succeeded in bringing a peaceful solution to a long and bitter strike in the Durham coalfields by arranging conferences between employers and trades union leaders.